cyberbotics/webots-doc/reference/propeller.md

 [RotationalMotor](rotationalmotor.md), the propeller turns the motor angular velocity into a thrust and a (resistant) torque.
-The resultant thrust is the product of a real number T by the unit length shaft axis vector defined in the `shaftAxis` field, with T given by the formula
+The resultant thrust is the product of a real number T by the unit length shaft axis vector defined in the `shaftAxis` field, with T given by the formula:

 ```
 T = t1 * |omega| * omega - t2 * |omega| * V